 - Then we drilled holes in the posts six inches apart, and ran rebar horizontally from one vertical post to the other.

 - Finally, we we drilled holes every six inches in another 10-foot cedar 4-by-4, put it across the top of the first two, and ran vertical rebar down to the ground.

 I have planted three very invasive vines on the trellis: wisteria, honeysuckle, and akebia.
 (Let the strongest vine win!)
 Once I saw it, I decided everything is a little better with macramé on it.

-I picked a few six-inch squares at random and started adding jute in a simple half-hitch flower-like design.
-I used jute so the macramé garden art can withstand the harsh climate of Kansas City.
+I picked a few six-inch squares at random and started adding jute in a simple half-hitch, flower-like design.
+I used jute so the macramé yard art can withstand the harsh climate of Kansas City.
 When the jute gets wet, it swells up and the rope gets bigger and the knots get tighter.
 And as the jute is out in the sun, the color will bleach out a little bit and look very weathered.
 These are all attributes that I really like.
 The vines will treat the macramé as mini-trellises on which to climb.

 I haven’t figured out how many squares I will fill with macramé…and there is no pressure.
 Maybe I will macramé a few more squares every year.
 Hey, macramé shouldn’t be stressful!
-Do a little, sit a spell, then do a little more.
+Do a little, sit a spell, and then do a little more.

 Jeb S., SUPERSTAR!

 Jen W. rules the macramé world!